campug/campug.github.io/index.md

 ## Welcome to the Cambridge Python User Group

-This is the very start of a home page for CamPUG, the Cambridge Python User Group.

 That's the Cambridge in Cambridgeshire, England.

 We get together once a month to talk about anything related to the Python programming language.